Consultation

 The costs vary depending on the type of report, the size and complexity of the property, and the scope of the analysis.
 A short report can cost up to 500 euros, a full report over 1000 euros.

-An independent assessor ensures an impartial valuation and is not bound by the interests of buyers or sellers.
-They have the necessary qualifications and accreditation for a well-founded valuation.
+An independent appraiser ensures an impartial assessment and is not bound by the interests of buyers or sellers.
+They have the necessary qualification and certification for a thorough appraisal.